cucumber/cucumber-jvm/java/README.md

 ### Data tables

 Data tables from Gherkin can be accessed by using the `DataTable` object as the last parameter in a step definition.
-Depending on the table shape as one of the following collections.
-For examples of each type see: [cucumber/datatable](https://github.com/cucumber/cucumber/tree/master/datatable)
+Depending on the table shape, it can also be accessed as one of the following collections:
  * `List<List<String>> table`
  * `List<Map<String, String>> table`
  * `Map<String, String> table`
  * `Map<String, List<String>> table`
  * `Map<String, Map<String, String>> table`

+For examples of each type see: [cucumber/datatable](https://github.com/cucumber/cucumber/tree/master/datatable)

 ```java
 package com.example.app;